K8Bee/week-08-assignment/planning.md

   If you have two or more tables, what's the relationship between them?
 - one to many
   How do I connect the tables?
 Do I need foreign keys?
 Do I need junction tables?
-- foreign key no junction table
-  Set up your tables in a database in Supabase
+- foreign key no junction table, connect posts table to comments table by Set up your tables in a database in Supabase
 - then show schema